brianbaillargeon1/LTCLocations/README.md

 The script will prompt you for bus routes.
 E.g. to see all the nearest buses on routes 06 and 94, you can type "6 94".

-Type "quit" to exit, or ctrl+c twice.
+To exit, type "quit", or ctrl+c twice.